CartoDB/carto-vl/docs/guides/0x-animate-your-visualizations.md

 `);
 ```

-The different variables are available in the `viz` object you have just created.
+The variables are now available in the `viz` object that we created in the previous step.
 If you want to access the animation variable you can do it by typing `viz.variables.animation`.
-By assigning the animation expression to the `@animation` variable, you are going to be able to call the [public methods](http://animation-guide.developers.carto-staging.com/developers/carto-vl/reference/#expressionsanimation) as follows:
+By assigning the animation expression to the `@animation` variable, you are going to be able to call the [public methods](/developers/carto-vl/reference/#expressionsanimation) as follows:

 ```js
 viz.variables.animation.play();